Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 Note that after our conditions, or after the 'else' keyword, we MUST put a colon `:`{: .smolcode}.
 Furthermore, on the next line, we must indent.
-If you have multiple lines indented to the same level, they will all execute if that branch is taken, ie:
+If you have multiple lines indented to the same level, they will all execute if that branch is taken, e.g.:

 ```py
 {{conditions_indent}}